smartrent/tortoise311/docs/introduction.md

 MQTT is a protocol implementing a PubSub allowing one or multiple clients to subscribe to topics, using topic filters, and clients to publish messages to topics.
-Tortoise is an MQTT client that aims to map MQTT semantics to Elixir so sending and receiving messages using an MQTT broker feels like any other kind of message passing, and awaiting results feels natural to the Elixir ecosystem.
+Tortoise311 is an MQTT client that aims to map MQTT semantics to Elixir so sending and receiving messages using an MQTT broker feels like any other kind of message passing, and awaiting results feels natural to the Elixir ecosystem.